 2 Timothy 4:3-4 continues that theme.
 It says, “For the time will come when they will not endure sound doctrine; but wanting to have their ears tickled, they will accumulate for themselves teachers in accordance to their own desires; and will turn away their ears from the truth, and will turn aside to myths.”

 And finally, Titus 1:16 says, “They profess to know God, but by their deeds they deny Him, being detestable and disobedient, and worthless for any good deed.”
 This one pretty much sums it up.
-If your words and your actions do not line up, the actions will reveal the truth.
+If your words and your actions do not line up, your actions will reveal the truth.

 Narcissists Seek Credit for All the Works They Do